About me

 Prospective students

-I am constantly looking for highly motivated PhD students (as fully-funded RAs) and interns to join my lab!
-If you are interested in working with me, please fill [this form].
+I am constantly looking for highly motivated PhD students (as fully-funded RAs/TAs) and interns to join my lab!
+If you are interested in working with me, please fill [this form], and [apply for admission] to William & Mary.
 After completing the form, you are also welcome to reach out via email (qwang16 [at] wm [dot] edu).
 I will read all submitted forms and emails but I do apologize for not being able to respond to each of them.
 Prospective Students English, Prospective Students Chinese

 Recent News